IPdotSetAF/EZButton/README.md

 > #### Debugging
 > In order to enable debugging, you need to add the `-DEZBUTTON_DEBUG` parameter to your `build_flags`.
 >
-> This will log event subscibtions and event executions to the serial.
+> This will log event subscriptions and event executions to the serial.

 > [!IMPORTANT]
-> Right now only one subscribtion is possible for each button event.
+> Right now only one subscription is possible for each button event.
 >
-> e.g. You can only subscribe to the `PRESSED` event of `BTN_2` once and the second subscribtion to this event will override the last one.
+> e.g. You can only subscribe to the `PRESSED` event of `BTN_2` once and the second subscription to this event will override the last one.
 >
-> You can still subscribe to other events of the same button with no problem.
+> You can still subscribe to other events with the same button with no problem.

 ## TODO:
 - Rewrite in C
-- Add multiple subscribtions to a single event
+- Add multiple subscriptions to a single event

 ## Contribution
 - You can open Issues for any bug report or feature request.